Weather

 Weather Situation

-A high over southeastern Australia will maintain a ridge over the state for
+A high over southern Australia extends a ridge across the state driving a

-southeasterly 15 to 20 km/h in the late evening.
-Daytime maximum temperatures
+elsewhere.
+Winds southeasterly 15 to 20 km/h becoming light in the late

 Kingaroy Partly cloudy.
 Max 19